DFreezy/DFreezy/README.md

 Junior software Developer
 -------------------------

+Hi.
+I am Duwayne Frieslaar.
+I am an aspiring software developer.
+I am amazing at HTML, and CSS.
+I started coding a few years back, and I just fell in love with the flow of it, and I just couldn't stop.
+I started teaching myself HTML, CSS, but I eventually decided to join Codespace Academy to further my learning.
 When I'm not trying to find find and squash bugs that turns out to be only a missing semi-colon.
 I love to listen to music, as well as watch tutorials to further my coding powers to conquer the internet world further.

 * 🌍  I'm based in Cape Town
 * ✉️  You can contact me at [duwaynefrieslaar23@gmail.com](mailto:duwaynefrieslaar23@gmail.com)